Akash2king/inventry-management/README.md

 # Chem-Solv Inventory

-Internal **waste oil inventory and workflow** application: a **Django REST API** plus a **Tauri + React** desktop client.
+Internal **waste oil inventory and workflow** application: a **Django REST API** with two first-party clients—a **Tauri + React** desktop app and an **Expo (React Native)** mobile app—plus an optional **Vite** bundle in `waste_oil_expo_app` for browser-style testing.
 Records move through a five-stage pipeline (storeman → treatment → admin → manager → GM) with SLA-based alerts, audit logging, and optional email notifications.

+**Current stage:** Backend and Tauri desktop are the primary, feature-complete surfaces used in production-style flows (Windows installer via GitHub Actions).
+The **Expo** client targets iOS and Android with the same REST API, React Navigation on device, and **EAS / CI** paths for Android APK or app bundle builds; native development assumes the API is reachable on the LAN (or tunneled) with cleartext HTTP allowed for local dev in app config.

 This repository contains: